 Dayton Law's LL.M. curriculum is not designed to prepare international students to take a U.S. state bar examination.

 Financial Aid for International Students

-The School of Law does not offer scholarships to LL.M. or M.S.L. students.
-However, outside educational scholarships from governmental sources or private organizations may be available to international graduate students.
-Examples include awards by international or national bar associations and various philanthropic organizations.
-Some foreign governments also offer scholarships and grants to their citizens for advanced legal studies like UDSL's graduate law programs.
+The School of Law offers a limited number of partial tuition scholarships that are awarded to LL.M. and M.S.L. students based on a combination of merit, need, and personal accomplishments.
+Outside educational scholarships from governmental sources or private organizations may also be available to those who qualify.
+These outside scholarships and grants are highly competitive and often have early application deadlines.
+Examples include awards by international, national, state or county bar associations and various local, regional, and national philanthropic organizations.
+Some foreign governments also offer their citizens scholarships and grants for advanced legal studies.
+Information on outside scholarships is available at www.finaid.org.

 International students may also be eligible for educational loans through their own governments or international organizations as well as private educational loan programs.

 Whether international students finance their legal studies at Dayton Law through personal funding, scholarships or grants, or governmental or private educational loans, proof of financial support while pursuing your studies at Dayton Law will be required of you in order to obtain a visa for study in the United States.
 Learn more about financial declarations required of international graduate law students.